New Zealand Sceptics? Not Likely!

 But, best of all, they have the friendliest, most accommodating, and most laidback and hospitable staff we’ve come across — both on the ground and on board the planes.
 They’re like how I remember Australians used to be before they got all uptight.
 And they made flying a real delight.

-Disclosure: Air New Zealand Australia provided our flights between Australia and New Zealand and flew us between the four Relais and Chateaux lodges we stayed at during our recent 8-day trip.
-They did not pay for this post and views are our own, naturally.
+Air New Zealand Australia provided our flights between Australia and New Zealand and flew us between the four Relais and Chateaux lodges we stayed at during our recent 8-day trip.
+Views here are our own, naturally.